rolfschmidt/v-version/README.md

 This module provides the functionality to parse version strings and compare them.

+## Installation

+You can install this module using `v install rolfschmidt.version`, and then use it with `import rolfschmidt.version` .

+When there are updates, you can update with `v update rolfschmidt.version` .

+You can also just run `v install rolfschmidt.version` again.

 ## Formats

 These are the supported version formats: